dmeador/SRS-multiconfig/README.md

 del client.cfg.F16
 ConfigTool.cmd F16
   file "client.cfg.F16" does not exist
-  "Do you want to create configfile "F16"?
+  Do you want to create configfile "F16"?
   Type [Y/n]: Y
 ```